Claudia Eder: Career

 Claudia Eder was born in Augsburg, Germany.
 She studied voice and cello at the Hochschule für Musik und Theater München, the Hochschule für Musik und Darstellende Kunst Frankfurt am Main, in Budapest and Milan.
 Her voice teachers were Elsa Cavelti, Marianne Schech, Jenö Sipos and Maria Castellani.

-Her debut was in 1973 at Bielefeld in the part of Nicklausse in Offenbach's The Tales of Hoffmann.
+Her debut was in 1973 at Bielefeld Opera in the part of Nicklausse in Offenbach's The Tales of Hoffmann.
 She sang at the Hessisches Staatstheater Wiesbaden and the Staatstheater am Gärtnerplatz from 1975, at the Vienna Volksoper from 1982, and the Deutsche Oper am Rhein in Düsseldorf from 1995.

-In Vienna she appeared in 1987 in the opera Die Weise von Liebe und Tod des Cornets Christoph Rilke of Siegfried Matthus (1984).
+In Vienna she appeared in 1987 in the opera Die Weise von Liebe und Tod des Cornets Christoph Rilke after Rilke's poem, of Siegfried Matthus (1984).
 In Düsseldorf she sang the title role of Bizet's Carmen.
 Other roles included Dorabella in Mozart's Così fan tutte, Rossini's La Cenerentola, Meg in Verdi's Falstaff, and Hansel in Humperdinck's Hänsel und Gretel.

 She sang the parts of La Muse and Nicklausse on a recording conducted by Seiji Ozawa, with Plácido Domingo, Edita Gruberová, Christa Ludwig, Gabriel Bacquier and Justino Díaz, among others.
 A review of Andrew Lamb states: "I very much like Claudia Eder as Nicklausse, though.
 Her voice is full of youthful confidence and flexibility, and her singing of her alternative Act 2 song Voyez-la sous son eventail is a real delight."
 In 1993 she appeared at the Salzburg Festival as Octavian in Der Rosenkavalier of Richard Strauss.
 In 2002 she sang in Mainz in the premiere of the opera on Johannes Gutenberg by Gavin Bryars, G (Being the Confession and Last Testament of Johannes Gensfleisch, also known as Gutenberg, Master Printer, formerly of Strasbourg and Mainz), the part of Frau Beildeck.